-After much anticipation, Casio officially announced the G-Shock GSW-H1000 smartwatch for a spring 2021 release.
-The GSW-H1000 is the first G-Shock smartwatch with Wear OS by Google, and it is part of the new G-SQUAD PRO line.
+After much anticipation, Casio officially announced the G-Shock GSW-H1000 smartwatch for a May 2021 release.
+The GSW-H1000 is the first G-Shock smartwatch with Wear OS by Google, and it is part of the new G-SQUAD PRO line (MOVE PRO in the U.S.).
 Casio announced three debut models: the black and blue-accented GSW-H1000-1, the blackout GSW-H1000-1A, and the black and red GSW-H1000-1A4.

-As expected, the watch is equipped with an optical heart rate monitor for training.
+The watch is equipped with an optical heart rate monitor for fitness training.
 The display is a dual-layer 1.2-inch touchscreen made of mineral glass with an anti-fouling coating, with a 360×360 TFT LCD color display and a power-saving monochrome time display.
 The GSW-H1000 has a resin case, metal bezel, and soft urethane band.
 Like all G-Shock watches, it is shock-resistant and water-resistant to 200 meters.

-Other major features include a microphone, GPS (including GLONASS and MICHIBIKI (QZSS)), accelerometer (step counter), gyrometer, a triple sensor (pressure sensor with altimeter and barometer, compass, and thermometer), offline color maps (with up to 5 saved locations), tide graph (showing past 12 hours and next 12 hours), moon age graph, fishing timer, and vibration alerts.
+Other major features include a microphone, GPS (including GLONASS and MICHIBIKI (QZSS)), accelerometer (step counter), gyrometer, environmental sensors (pressure sensor with altimeter and barometer, compass), offline color maps (with up to 5 saved locations), tide graph (showing past 12 hours and next 12 hours), moon age graph, fishing timer, and vibration alerts.
 The watch is also capable of syncing the time manually through GPS.
 Notifications for calls, email, social media, and more are available with Wear OS.

 Like the GBD-H1000, which was the first G-Shock with a heart rate monitor, the GSW-H1000 measures VO2 max (maximal oxygen consumption) and calculates the VO2 max recovery time, as well as offering other exclusive fitness features like a training log, training analysis, and training planner.
 Other fitness features include a calorie consumption display and a heart rate target alarm.
 Unlike the GBD-H1000, it also has a workout mode function for activities other than running, including 15 types of activities and 24 types of indoor workouts.
 In addition to displaying and recording fitness data such as distance, speed, time, pace, heart rate, and calories burned, there is also a switchable map and route display for some of these activities.
 Up to 8 original indoor workouts can also be added.
 (The 15 types of activities are running, trail running, road cycling, cycling, mountain biking, pool swimming, surfing, sailing, kayaking, standup paddleboarding (SUP), skiing, snowboarding, trekking, fishing, and walking.)
 In Japan and Asia, the GSW-H1000 is compatible with the Casio CMT-S20R-AS motion sensor device and the Runmetrix app.
 The watch is also compatible with Google Fit.